f-marquez/Katies_last_hurrah/README.md

 The designs included here are fully redesigned and are different than those of the original event.

 ### Inspiration for Design

-It can be challenging to design for the dead.
-I was lucky to have met her several years ago.
-She was delightful and smart witted- impossible to forget.
-Wife to editor of the news paper , Mother to a league of 8, and teacher for over 5 decades she left an undeniable mark on her community.
+Delightful and smart witted - she was impossible to forget.
+Wife to editor of the news paper, Mother to a league of 8, and teacher for over 5 decades she left an undeniable mark on her community.
 She had a gift for creating spaces where others could feel seen.

+I created a designed that reflected her bright personality while paying tribute to life she shared with her friends and family in Florida.

 ## Evite &  Eventbrite Banner
 ![Eventbrite](https://github.com/f-marquez/Kakies_last_hurrah/blob/main/EventBanner/9.png)